 MS, CCC-SLP

-A native from Coeur d’ Alene, ID, Megan McMaster received her Master’s Degree in Speech and Language Pathology from Eastern Washington University.
+A native from Coeur d’ Alene, ID, Megan received her Master’s Degree in Speech and Language Pathology from Eastern Washington University.
 Megan completed two fieldwork rotations; one in a public elementary school and the other in a pediatric outpatient setting.
 She has experience working with the pediatric population (birth – 18), with an interest in early speech and language delays, articulation disorders, feeding and swallowing, and augmentative and alternative communication (AAC).
 Megan is certified by the American Speech-Language, Hearing Association (ASHA).
-She is Hanen SPARK Certified and PROMPT Trained.
+She is Hanen SPARK Certified, PROMPT Trained, and trained in Sequential Oral Sensory (S.O.S.)
+Feeding Approach.

-She enjoys spending time outdoors with her black Labradors.
+She enjoys spending time outdoors with her husband and black labrador, Hank.
 Camping, boating, and hiking are a few of her favorite things!

 Occupational Therapist